 - Laundry: if you don’t want to pay for laundry service – clean your stuff by yourself.
 To dry it during the rainy season will be a bit more difficult but possible.

-- Parking: usually the motorbike parking cost 1 000 – 2 000 Rp (other places and 3 000).
-If you are going somewhere with a friend with 1 motorbike (for example shopping in supermarket) the friend can stay on motorbike and you take all stuffs that needed – in such case the parking guys won’t charge you for parking fee.
+- Parking: usually the motorbike parking costs 1 000 – 2 000 Rp (other places and 3 000).
+If you are going somewhere with a friend with 1 motorbike (for example shopping in the supermarket) the friend can stay on a motorbike and you take all stuff that needed – in such case the parking guys won’t charge you for the parking fee.

-The main tip how to save money – negotiate the price anywhere, anytime.
+The main tip – negotiate the price anywhere, anytime.

 - If you know that some things you will buy all the time, try to buy in the same seller to show your locality and ask to get those things cheaper.

-- Barge the price in second hand shops, markets.
-Like first price will be given like for foreigner, better even go with local friend, ask him to barge the price.
+- Barge the price in second-hand shops, markets.
+Like the first price will be given like for foreigner, better even go with a local friend, ask him to barge the price.

-- Ask a discount in transport and any other places – like you are student can show your student card.
+- Ask for a discount on transport and any other places – like you are a student can show your student card.

 - If in the shop there are no price tags – you can negotiate the price.

-Do you know other ways how to save money in Indonesia?
+Do you know other tips?
 Share your advice and help others! :)